Essential Components of a Cyber Incident Response Plan Template

 When it comes to cyber incident management, we work with our clients on multiple fronts including offering trusted cybersecurity consultancy and helping them produce a series of documents on cyber resiliency strategies, cyber crisis plans and cyber incident response plans.

 So, keep it simple.
 Here are some things we keep in mind when creating plans for cyber incident response.
 We suggest you do the same.

-- Scenarios: First and foremost, focus on the scenario(s) that will cause the biggest impact to your business.
+- Scenarios: First and foremost, focus on the scenario(s) or type of incident that will cause the biggest impact to your business.
 We cover this in our Cyber Incident Planning & Response and Building & Optimising Incident Response Playbooks training and workshops.

 - Ditch the length: Your cybersecurity incident response plan does not have to be 50 or 100 pages in length.
+It should tell you how to respond to an incident, and that’s it.
 Please repeat this sentence again and again.
 Repetition is key to education.
 A 5-page plan could be sufficient.

 - The Wrong Moniker: We will be upfront with you.
 The word plan is, in our opinion, the wrong word.
 Words are important otherwise humans wouldn’t need to speak verbally.
 Plan is the wrong word.

 Playbooks: Instead of creating one single cyber incident response plan, we prefer to create incident response playbooks.
 Before you do that, work on creating organisation-specific scenarios.